Dirty Wknd FAQs

 Yes you can.
-Just check out our 'new joiner events' which are free and open to all.
-There are rides and runs for all levels so you can come along and meet the community, get a feel for the levels and ask any questions you want to.
+Just check out our 'Group Rides' page for free and open to all events.
+There are group rides for all levels for you can come along and meet the community, get a feel for the levels and ask any questions you have.

 How does the membership work?

 To become a member you need to join the community.
-It costs just £3.25 per month.
-As a member you get access to the members app where you can find and post rides, suggest events, chat to members as well as loads more.
-You can also access the member 10-50% discount codes from our awesome partners.
+It costs from £3.25 per month.
+As a member you get access to the members app where you can find and post group rides, use our route database & chat to members.

 Is there a trial period?